an0n4ce/blog/_posts/2021-11-19-domectf-2021-writeup.md

 ![](/assets/img/posts/domectf/mex/1.png)

-The challenge is something about `User-Agent`, what is the interesting part here we can see at bottom `Powered by : Yandex`, So i choose `Yandex Browser` as a User-Agent with `User-Agnet Switcher` extention, Just refresh the page you will get your flag at bottom.
+The challenge is something about `User-Agent`, what is the interesting part here we can see at bottom `Powered by : Yandex`, So i choose `Yandex Browser` as a User-Agent with `User-Agent Switcher` extention, Just refresh the page you will get your flag at bottom.

 ![](/assets/img/posts/domectf/mex/2.png)